USSBA/aws-cft-tools/README.md

 gem and its included command (`aws-cft`) build on top of this state management system to create an infrastructure management solution native to the AWS environment.

+`aws-cft-tools` empowers users to organize their CloudFormation templates using any form of directory structure, without the need to tediously deploy their templates in a specific order or create quickly outdated scripts to manage the deployment thereof.
+This project links together templates using the Export/ImportValue features of CloudFormation to determine the order of operations, manages stack names, and supports multiple parallel "Environments" within a single AWS account.

 ## Installation

 Add this line to your application's Gemfile: